 The Museum of Ontario Archaeology is a unique Canadian museum devoted to the study, display, and interpretation of the human occupation of Southwestern Ontario over the past 13,000 years.
-The Museum is located beside the Lawson Prehistoric Iroquoian Village, a site occupied by the Neutral Iroquoians in the 16th century A.D.
+The Museum is located beside the Lawson Site, occupied in the 16th century A.D.

 Our mission: Through stewardship, research, and education the Museum continually strives to advance our understanding of Ontario’s archaeological heritage.
 We bring the human past to life, make it relevant to understanding the present, and inspire an appreciation of, and respect for, Ontario’s cultural diversity.